All the King's Men (1949 film): Editing

 Paul Tatara, writing for TCM, describes the film as "one of those pictures that was saved in the editing".
-Al Clark, the original editor, had difficulty making a coherent version in the original cut, because so much footage was shot.
+Al Clark, the original editor, had difficulty making a coherent version from the large amount of footage that had been shot.
 Rossen and Columbia Studios head Harry Cohn hired Robert Parrish to make changes.
-However, Parrish's efforts proved unsuccessful as Rossen stayed heavily involved and the film was still over 250 minutes long following several weeks.
+However, Parrish's efforts proved unsuccessful as Rossen stayed heavily involved; after several weeks of editing, the film was still over four hours long.
 Cohn almost released this cut before Rossen told Parrish, "Select what you consider to be the center of each scene, put the film in the synch machine and wind down a hundred feet before and a hundred feet after, and chop it off, regardless of what's going on.
 Cut through dialogue, music, anything.
 Then, when you're finished, we'll run the picture and see what we've got."

 After All the King's Men won its Academy Award for Best Picture, Harry Cohn repeatedly gave Parrish credit for saving the film.
-Although Clark is credited as the film's editor (with Parrish being credited as editorial advisor), both Clark and Parrish received a nomination for an Academy Award for Best Film Editing.
+Although Clark is credited as the film's editor and Parrish as editorial advisor, both of them were nominated for an Academy Award for Best Film Editing.

 Reception

 Critical response

 The film received wide acclaim upon its release.
 Film critic Bosley Crowther lauded the film and its direction in his review, writing, "Robert Rossen has written and directed, as well as personally produced, a rip-roaring film of the same title ...
 We have carefully used that descriptive as the tag for this new Columbia film because a quality of turbulence and vitality is the one that it most fully demonstrates ...
 In short, Mr. Rossen has assembled in this starkly unprettified film a piece of pictorial journalism that is remarkable for its brilliant parts."
 Critic William Brogdon, writing for Variety magazine, was also complimentary and praised Broderick Crawford's work, "As the rural Abe Lincoln, springing up from the soil to make himself a great man by using the opinionless, follow-the-leader instinct of the more common voter, Broderick Crawford does a standout performance.
 Given a meaty part, his histrionic bent wraps it up for a great personal success adding much to the many worthwhile aspects of the drama."
 It won an Associated Press poll in 1950 as the best film of 1949, and Broderick Crawford was regarded as the best actor in that same poll.

 On Rotten Tomatoes, All the King's Men holds a rating of 97% based on 70 reviews, with an average rating of 8.10/10.
-The consensus summarizes: "Broderick Crawford is spellbinding as politician Willie Stark in director Robert Rossen's adaptation of the Robert Penn Warren novel about the corrosive effects of power on the human soul."
+The website summarizes the consensus as: "Broderick Crawford is spellbinding as politician Willie Stark in director Robert Rossen's adaptation of the Robert Penn Warren novel about the corrosive effects of power on the human soul."